What are Penny Stocks?

 One of the more popular brokers right now is Robinhood.
-If you look at some of the fastest-growing brokers in 2020, Robinhood was among the top of that list.
+If you look at some of the fastest-growing brokers a few years ago, Robinhood was among the top brokers on that list.
 Since it’s as easy as downloading a mobile app and transferring funds, millions of new traders chose this platform as their first one to use.
-Compared to other day trading applications, the user interface is simple with clear “buy” and “sell” buttons.
+Compared to other day trading applications, the user interface is simple, with clear “buy” and “sell” buttons.

 Read More On Robinhood

 - Not All Good In The Robinhood

 - Robinhood Left the Unlimited Margin Glitch Unfixed for Nearly a Year

 Can You Use Robinhood To Buy Penny Stocks?

 This is one of the points of contention on the app: Can you use Robinhood to buy penny stocks?

 ANSWER: While you can invest in penny stocks on Robinhood, your choices are more limited compared to other platforms.
 Technically speaking, Robinhood has said that it doesn’t give access to penny stocks so for this section, we’ll reference them as “stocks under $5.”